 - 3.11 The NICE scope specified the comparator for people who cannot have an ACE inhibitor to be an ARB in combination with standard care.
 Because there is no head-to-head evidence comparing sacubitril valsartan with ARBs, the company conducted a network meta-analysis to inform the economic model with estimates of the effectiveness of sacubitril valsartan compared with ARBs, as well as the effectiveness of ARBs compared with ACE inhibitors. - 3.12 The network meta-analysis was based on data from 28 randomised controlled trials and provided comparative evidence for all-cause mortality (28 trials, 4 treatment comparisons), cardiovascular mortality (13 trials, 4 treatment comparisons) and all-cause hospitalisations (28 trials, 4 treatment comparisons).
-The company commented that the network meta-analysis reflected the approach taken by Heran et al. (2012) in a Cochrane review, which assessed ACE inhibitors against ARBs with regard to morbidity and mortality irrespective of concomitant treatment with standard care therapies. - 3.13 The company's network meta-analysis categorised treatment by class (angiotensin receptor neprilysin inhibitor [ARNI; sacubitril valsartan], ACE inhibitors, ARBs and placebo), assuming equal efficacy across all treatments in each class.
-To justify the classeffect assumption of ACE inhibitors, the company referenced a systematic review and network meta-analysis by Chatterjee et al. (2013) which found that 'there is currently no statistical evidence in support of the superiority of any single agent over the others'.
-The company cited the Cochrane review by Heran et al. (2012) to support the assumption of a class effect for ARBs.
+The company commented that the network meta-analysis reflected the approach taken by the Cochrane meta-analysis, which assessed ACE inhibitors against ARBs with regard to morbidity and mortality irrespective of concomitant treatment with standard care therapies. - 3.13 The network meta-analysis categorised treatment by class (angiotensin receptor neprilysin inhibitor [ARNI; sacubitril valsartan], ACE inhibitors, ARBs and placebo), assuming equal efficacy across all treatments in each class.
+To validate the class-effect assumption of ACE inhibitors, the company referenced a systematic review and network meta-analysis by Chatterjee et al. (2013) which found that 'there is currently no statistical evidence in support of the superiority of any single agent over the others'.
+The company referenced a Cochrane systematic review by Heran et al. (2012) to validate the assumption of a class effect for ARBs.